us4useu/arrus/docs/content/api.matlab.rst

 SetTxDelays
 -----------

-..  mat:function:: AriusMEX(moduleIndex, "SetTxDelays", delays, firingIndex)
+..  mat:function:: Us4MEX(moduleIndex, "SetTxDelays", delays, firingIndex)

     Sets delays on the whole TX aperture.
 Returns an array of delays that has been set on a given module.